pedagand/MPRI-2.4-DTP/00-agda/Warmup.lagda.rst

 Warming up
 ================================================================

-These lecture notes have been prepared with Agda 2.6.0.1 and the Agda standard library stdlib 1.1.
+These lecture notes have been prepared with Agda (version 2.6.0.1) and the Agda standard library (version 1.1).
 These are readily available in Debian testing and Ubuntu eoan, for example.

 Cheatsheets:
   - `Install Agda`_